graphql/graphql-scalars/README.md

 # GraphQL Custom Scalars Specification Contribution Guide

-Thanks for contributing to GraphQL scalars.
+Thanks for contributing to GraphQL Scalars.

 The goal of the GraphQL scalars project is to provide a directory of GraphQL custom scalar specifications, contributed by the community.
 Contributed